Planning to spend 24 hours in Salzburg and wondering what to do? Here’s my itinerary for one day in Salzburg.

+Make sure to notice the medieval guild signs hanging over every shop.
+It makes the city so quaint and charming.
+Even McDonald’s has one!
 The practice of guild signs began in the Middle Ages and has continued to this day.
 They are everywhere on Getreidegasse and Linzergasse.

-As a devoted cake-devourer, I’d heard about the world-famous Mozartkugel long before I arrived in Salzburg.
 This delicious piece of heaven is a powerful little ball of nougat, pistachio and marzipan, covered with dark chocolate.
 It’s soooo good.

-This beautiful baroque masterpiece built in 1606 is the perfect place to get a great view of the Hohensalzburg Fortress.
+This beautiful baroque masterpiece built in 1606 is also the perfect place to get a great view of the Hohensalzburg Fortress.